 Simala Church is located at Marian Hills, Simala, Siboanga, Cebu

 Since it’s a Sunday, the church is jampacked with people.
-There’s two policemen outside the gate and they are strictly implementing the proper dress code.
-Wearing of body-hugging dress, shorts, mini skirts, sleeveless and plunging neckline shirts & slippers are not allowed.
-I’m not quite sure if you’ll be given a malong if ever you’re dressed in one of the given because so far everyone I saw inside are on proper fashion.
+There are two policemen outside the gate and they are strictly implementing the proper dress code.
+Wearing of body-hugging dress, shorts, mini-skirts, sleeveless and plunging neckline shirts & slippers are not allowed.
+I’m not quite sure if you’ll be given a malong if ever you’re dressed in one of the given because so far everyone I saw inside is in proper dress code.
 I’m in a turtle neck sleeveless maxi dress and was asked to put a cardigan.
 I’m advising you to plan your OOTDs when you’re dropping by.

-Upon entering, the hundreds of people didn’t stopped us from mesmerizing the church.
+Upon entering, hundreds of people didn’t stop us from mesmerizing the church.
 It feels like we have teleported to Spain.
 The whole church is as white as snow, complete with its gorgeous details.
-The church stands in the middle accessible via the open castle-like alley on both it’s right and left side.
+The church stands in the middle accessible via the open castle-like alley on both the right and left side.
 The construction and garden landscape are not 100% done but already enough to leave you in awe.
 I’ve been love at first sight again since Paoay Church.

 While walking along the right alley to the church, we noticed a queue which we thought was a line to the altar.
 It turned out to be a queue to the miraculous Virgin Mary statue.
 We headed to the altar first to pray and brought some candles (P5) for our wishes.
-Since it’s just 2pm and we have luggages outside, we decided not to attend the mass by 3:30 pm and just roam around.
+Since it’s just 2 pm and we have our luggage outside, we decided not to attend the mass by 3:30 pm and just roam around.
 Inside beside the altar, there’s a souvenir shop, different kinds of Virgin Mary statues and a museum of all the answered petition offered in this church.
-All these calculators, wheel chairs, crutches and letters of their stories are moving to see and read.
+All these calculators, wheelchairs, crutches and letters of their stories are moving to see and read.
 Miracles are indeed real if we just believe.

-These people are on queue to offer petitions to the Marian statue or “Birhen ng Simala”.
+These people are in queue to offer petitions to the Marian statue or “Birhen ng Simala”.
 The said statue is believed to be miraculous because it shed tears of blood.
 Upon this point, footwears must be removed for the place is considered a Holy place.
-I didn’t got the chance to experience for the end of the line is already outside, in the open alley.
+I didn’t get the chance to experience for the end of the line is already outside, in the open alley.